tomtyiu/VOS-AI/README.md

 ## TODO

-- Remove hard-coded API keys from the source
 - Cross-platform support for Linux and macOS
 - User-friendly GUI interface
 - More built-in voice commands
 - Better error handling for speech recognition
+## Finished:
+- Removed hard-coded API keys from the source

 ## License